Student Health Insurance and Health Services Fees

 - There is no cost to undergraduate students for provider visits at Counseling and Health Services.

 - Graduate students who want to use Counseling and Health Services may do so by paying a per-semester fee.
-Full-time graduate students pay $128/semester and part-time graduate students pay $99/semester.
+Graduate students should contact our office at 651-523-2204 for current fee information.

 Students who fail to show up for a scheduled appointment will have a $15 fee billed to their student account.